 Furthermore, providing age-appropriate instruction in spiritual matters is crucial to leading a child to Christ.
 There are myriads of children’s books and resources such as children’s Bibles, children’s Bible story books and music for all age levels to read, sing and memorize.
 Relating every aspect of a child’s life to spiritual truth is also an important part of spiritual training.
 Every time a child sees a flower or a sunset or a bird, there is ample opportunity for parents to relate the beauty and wonder of God’s creative power (Psalm 19:1-6).
 Whenever our children feel safe and secure in our love, we have the opportunity to relate to them how much greater the love of their heavenly Father is.
 When they are hurt by others, we can explain the reality of sin and the only cure for it—the Lord Jesus Christ and His sacrifice on the cross for us.

 Finally, sometimes an inordinate amount of importance is placed on getting a child to “say the prayer” or “walk the aisle” as evidence of his/her decision to trust Christ as Savior.
-While these moments can be valuable in cementing in a child’s mind when and how he/she came to Christ, salvation is not just a single event, but rather is also an ongoing process.
-This fact, that true salvation results in a life of progressive discipleship, must be communicated as well.
+While these moments can be valuable in cementing in a child’s mind when and how he/she came to Christ, salvation is the Spirit’s work in a heart.
+True salvation results in a life of progressive sanctification and discipleship, and this must be communicated as well.